liangchow/leetcode/Notes/JS.md

 ```

 ## Objects
 Objects are collections of key-value pairs, i.e., dictionary in Python.
 The object `data` below contains three properties (or *keys*): player, fightingStyle, hair color, age, human, costume color.
-Each *key* has a *value*.
+Each *key* has a *value*, e.g., 'orange' or array ['blue','red'].

 ```
 const character = {